wp-plugins/setfm-widget/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Set.fm WordPress Widget allows artists to sell their live recordings via set.fm.
+The Set.fm Wordpress Widget enables you to display your most recent set or sets from your Wordpress sidebar.

 == Description ==

-Artists registered on Set.fm can embed the Set.fm widget on their website to sell their live recordings.
-Simply log into the widget and select your artist from the admin menu.
+The Set.fm Wordpress Widget enables you to display your most recent set or sets from your Wordpress sidebar.

 == Installation ==